usernotnull/tall-toasts/README.md

 Toast.danger('I warned you!', 'Yikes');

-Toast.debug('I will NOT show in a production environment');
+Toast.debug('I will NOT show in production!
+Locally, I will also log in console...', 'A Debug Message');
 ```

 ### From The Backend